 Both scientific studies and anecdotal evidence support the fact that running and racing at altitude is difficult for all athletes, no matter their level of fitness.

-In a widely referenced 1982 study, Squires and Buskirk found a predictable reduction in VO2 max of approximately 8% for every 1,000 meters (3,280’) above 700 meters (~2,300’).
-Remember, from the previous speed-based workout column, that VO2 max refers to the maximum amount of oxygen an individual can use during intense exercise.
+In a widely referenced 1982 study, Squires and Buskirk found a predictable reduction in VO2 max of approximately 8% for every 1,000 meters (3,280 feet) above 700 meters (about 2,300 feet).
+Remember, from our previous speed-based workout column, that VO2 max refers to the maximum amount of oxygen an individual can use during intense exercise.
 The more oxygen one can utilize during hard bouts of exercise, the higher their VO2 max, and the more power produced during a workout.
-Naturally, if there is less oxygen (like at altitude) then VO2 max will suffer.
+Naturally, if there is less oxygen, like at altitude, then VO2 max will suffer.

-Jim Ryun, a former mile world-record holder, had to stop a quarter mile into his first run at 8,000’.
-His first mile time trial in Alamosa, Colorado, was 4:32, 37 seconds slower than his most recent mile at sea level
+Jim Ryun, a former mile world-record holder, had to stop a quarter mile into his first run at 8,000 feet.
+His first one-mile time trial in Alamosa, Colorado, was 4:32, 37 seconds slower than his most recent mile at sea level.

 Ryan Hall, an accomplished 2:04:55 marathoner, describes altitude running like this, “Running at altitude is hard.
 Don’t feel like you are experiencing anything different from anyone else when you find yourself out of breath at the top of stairs or taste blood after a hard workout because we all feel it.”

 Because the effects are so real, a number of institutions, including the NCAA and USATF, make allowances for race results at altitude.
-When attempting to qualify for a 10K championship race, for example, in Boone, NC (3,300’), collegiate men receive a 30 second adjustment; in Boulder, CO (5,200’), the allowance is 64 seconds; 10,000 meters on Northern Arizona University’s track in Flagstaff, AZ, (6,900’) is given a 99 second improvement; and while in Gunnison, CO (7,700’), runners lop off two full minutes from their posted time.
+When attempting to qualify for a 10-kilometer championship race, for example, in Boone, North Carolina, which is at 3,300 feet, collegiate men receive a 30-second adjustment.
+At 5,200 feet in Boulder, Colorado, the allowance is 64 seconds.
+And a 10,000-meter race on Northern Arizona University’s track in Flagstaff, Arizona, at 6,900 feet elevation, is given a 99-second improvement.
+While at 7,700 feet in Gunnison, Colorado, runners lop off two full minutes from their posted time.